-WAYLIVRA, a self-administered, subcutaneous medicine, received conditional marketing authorization from the European Commission, or EC, as an adjunct to diet in adult patients with genetically confirmed FCS and at high risk for pancreatitis in May 2019.
-We and Akcea are preparing to commercialize WAYLIVRA in the EU and we are also focused on regulatory discussions in the U.S and Canada.
+WAYLIVRA, a self-administered, subcutaneous medicine, received conditional marketing authorization in May 2019 from the European Commission, or EC, as an adjunct to diet in adult patients with genetically confirmed FCS and at high risk for pancreatitis.
+We and Akcea are on track to launch WAYLIVRA in the EU this quarter and we are also focused on regulatory discussions in the U.S and Canada.
 Akcea plans to leverage its existing commercial infrastructure in Europe to market WAYLIVRA.
 Akcea is continuing to conduct open-label extension and early access programs.
-We are also developing WAYLIVRA for the treatment of people with familial partial lipodystrophy, or FPL.
+We and Akcea also conducted a study of WAYLIVRA for the treatment of people with familial partial lipodystrophy, or FPL.
 People with FPL lack subcutaneous adipose tissue and have abnormal subcutaneous fat distribution causing increased incidence of potentially life-threatening pancreatitis, diabetes, extreme insulin resistance and increased liver fat.
+In August 2019, we and Akcea announced topline results from the BROADEN study in patients with FPL.
+In the study, WAYLIVRA met its primary endpoint demonstrating a statistically significant reduction in triglyceride levels.
+WAYLIVRA also met an important secondary endpoint with a statistically significant reduction in liver fat.
+Additionally, WAYLIVRA demonstrated a good safety and tolerability profile in patients with FPL in the BROADEN study.
+We and Akcea are continuing to evaluate the data from this study and are assessing next steps.

-In addition to commercializing TEGSEDI and preparing to commercialize WAYLIVRA, Akcea is developing four other clinical-stage medicines: $AKCEA-APO(a)-L{Rx}$ (TQJ230), $AKCEA-ANGPTL3-L{Rx}$, $AKCEA-APOCIII-L{Rx}$ and $AKCEA-TTR-L{Rx}$, each of which could potentially treat multiple patient populations.
-Moving these medicines into Akcea allows us to retain substantial value from these medicines and ensures our core focus remains on innovation.
-As of March 2019, we owned approximately 76 percent of Akcea.
+In addition to commercializing TEGSEDI and preparing to commercialize WAYLIVRA, Akcea has four other clinical-stage medicines in its pipeline: AKCEA-APO(a)- L{Rx} (TQJ230), AKCEA-ANGPTL3- L{Rx} , AKCEA-APOCIII- L{Rx} and AKCEA-TTR- L{Rx} , each of which could potentially treat multiple patient populations.
+Moving these medicines into Akcea ensures our core focus remains on innovation while enabling us to retain substantial value from these medicines.
+As of June 2019, we owned approximately 76 percent of Akcea.